Skip to main

 As mentioned above, knowing your customers and monitoring their behavior as well as the ever-changing market on an ongoing basis, we are able to respond to sudden changes (like the one we all have been experiencing in the recent months) much faster and make more informed decisions.

-The UX research phase is often perceived as an additional cost and more time spent working on the product.
-Paradoxically, investing time and resources in UX research directly translates to big savings in the future, because it protects us from corrections and changes at further stages of the product development that are costly.
+Paradoxically, investing time and resources in UX research directly translates to saving resources, because it protects us from corrections and changes at further stages of the product development that are costly.

 Copy link